Code-Institute-Submissions/pet-shelter-project/README.md

 #12: Used [this photo](https://www.pexels.com/photo/woman-in-white-tank-top-hugging-yellow-labrador-retriever-5257600/) made by Samson Katt from https://www.pexels.com/

 #13: Used [this photo](https://www.pexels.com/photo/picturesque-view-of-lake-and-forest-in-mountains-3934023/) made by Tatiana Syrikova from https://www.pexels.com/

+#14: Used [this photo](https://www.pexels.com/photo/woman-girl-animal-dog-40064/) made by Tookapic from https://www.pexels.com/

+#15: Used [this photo](https://www.pexels.com/photo/person-holding-cat-3512792/) made by Eslozof from https://www.pexels.com/

+#16: Embedded [this video](https://www.youtube.com/watch?v=wWw0iQF5Za8) by Youtube channel 'AnimalWised'

 #?: Used [this photo](Y) made by X from https://www.pexels.com/